Chris-airobot/placement_quality/README.md

     - **Domain randomization:** randomly vary fricition, angle of the ground, and add noises to sensors
     - **Real data fine-tuning:** After the model has been trained in simulation, also collects a small dataset in reality to fine-tune the model

+## Discussions:
+1. Approaches for grasping and placement should be the same for training and testing?
+ - For now, yes?
+2. Steps:
+    - Random samples the object -> Use grasp planner to generate a bunch of grasps -> Place it down for a specific goal pose
+    - Input of the model: initial_pose of the object, grasp pose, and the final pose of the object
+    - Start with fixing the orientation of the object, simply varying the positions

+3. When generating the goal pose, some poses may be not be feasible (like a donut is vertically placed).
+One way is to randomly drop the object to find discrete feasible poses.

+4. Consider the absolute poses?

 ## Simulator Choices:
 The simulator plan to use is IsaacSim